pkp/pkp-docs/dev/api/index.md

 https://example.com/api/v1/submissions?count=30offset=30
 ```

-Consult the [API Reference](#references) for a full list of supported query parameters.
+Consult the [API Reference](#references) for full specifiation of supported query parameters.

 ## Multiple Languages

 All PKP applications are multilingual.
 Multilingual fields will be provided as a JSON object with keys specifying the locale codes.
-The following response shows the `title` property of a publication in English and Canadian French.
+The following response shows the `title` property of a submission in English and Canadian French.

 ```
 {